GavinWraith/RiscLua/CONTRIBUTING.md

 ## Contributing to this project/repository
 To contribute is fairly easy:

-Until a proper RISC OS git tool is being released, we encourage you to use for your "local git" either a Windows computer or a Linux computer or Virtual Machine.
+Until a proper RISC OS git tool is released, we encourage you to use for your "local git"; either a Windows computer or a Linux computer or Virtual Machine.

 There are some very useful tips [here at the ROOL Forum](https://www.riscosopen.org/content/documents/git-cheatsheet)

 ## Contributing General Guidelines
-In general you'd want to:
+In general you'd want to if:
-* If you want to use Branching:
+* you want to use Branching:
   - Clone a repo from here to your local git using: `git clone repo-url`
   - Get into the repo using: `cd repo-name`
   - Create your branch using: `git branch -b branch-name`